Lums Pond State Park

 Fall in Delaware

 Fall in love with Delaware's Autumn Glow!
-Come discover the rich and vibrant colors of fall foliage in Delaware while traveling along the state's scenic byways, into its historic towns and through its beautiful state parks.
+Come discover the rich and vibrant colors of Delaware’s fall foliage while traveling along the state's scenic byways, through its historic towns and beautiful state parks.
 Experience the wonders of Mother Nature as Delaware transforms from the lush green of summer to the deep crimson of autumn.

-While enjoying the sights and sounds of the fall season, sip your way along the Delaware Beer, Wine and Spirits Trail with stops at the scenic Nassau Valley Vineyard or Harvest Ridge Winery.
-The color and intensity of fall foliage can shift in the blink of an eye.
+While enjoying the sights and sounds of the fall season, sip your way along Delaware on Tap, with stops at the scenic Nassau Valley Vineyard or Harvest Ridge Winery.
+The color and intensity of fall foliage is fleeting and can shift in the blink of an eye.
 Now is the perfect time to plan your weekend getaway.

-The latest forecast from The Weather Channel says Delaware’s fall foliage will peak in early November.
+The latest forecast from The Weather Channel says Delaware’s fall foliage will peak in late October.
 The Farmer’s Almanac predicts it will start in mid-October.
 For updated reports on Fall Foliage in Delaware, please click here.

-Be mesmerized by the picturesque beauty of the changing season while traveling through Brandywine Valley's rolling hills, or stroll through grand DuPont estates framed by stunning fall foliage.
+Be mesmerized by the picturesque beauty of the changing season while traveling through the Brandywine Valley's rolling hills, or stroll through the grand DuPont estates that are encased by stunning fall foliage.
 Plus, experience historic haunts on nighttime ghost tours!